Биография "Meredith Wilson"

 Willson penned a number of very well-known songs, such as «Seventy-Six Trombones,» «Gary Indiana,» «It’s Beginning to Look a Lot Like Christmas,» «May the Good Lord Bless and Keep You» and «Till There Was You,» which was a hit for the Beatles in 1963.
 He also wrote the University of Iowa’s fight song and Iowa State University’s «For I for S Forever».
 He honored The Salvation Army with a musical tribute entitled «Banners and Bonnets.» He also wrote the fight song for his hometown high school «Mason City Go!» and a tribute to the Idyllwild School of Music and the Arts, ISOMATA (see Idyllwild Summer Program) «In Idyllwild» for orchestra, choir, vocal solo and Alphorn.

 Another oddity in Willson’s body of work is «Chicken Fat», written in 1962.
 In the 1960s, this was the theme song in school gymnasiums across the nation as part of President John F. Kennedy’s youth fitness program.
 It was time to get the country’s youth into shape, and Willson’s song had youngsters moving through basic exercises at a frenetic pace: push-ups, sit-ups, jumping jacks, torso twists, running in place, pogo springs, and plenty of marching.
+With an energetic lead vocal by Robert Preston, orchestral marching band, and full chorus, it was likely recorded during sessions for the Music Man motion picture.

 In general, it was recognized that Willson wrote surprisingly well-crafted, complex music that classical music fans could appreciate, with intricate and sometimes startling counterpoint, well-crafted melody, and subtle orchestration, all while still appealing to mass audiences.
 For instance, «76 Trombones» and «Goodnight, My Someone» are essentially the same tune, one in march time and the other in waltz time.